Invariant measures for Cartesian powers of Chacon infinite transformation: Joinings and consequences

 for any $A\in\A$, $B\in\mathcal{Z}$.
 Let us repeat the construction made in the proof of Proposition~\ref{prop:joining with Chacon} with $m=\Delta_\pi$, and use the same notations as in this proof.
 Since $T$ is ergodic, $R$ is also ergodic, hence the weights $w_i(z)$, $i\in\ZZ$, which are $R$-invariant, are $\rho$-almost everywhere constant.
 By construction, $w_0>0$, and we claim that for $i\neq0$, $w_i=0$.
 Indeed, otherwise we would have, for $\rho$-almost all $z$, $z=\pi(\varphi(z))=\pi(T^i \varphi(z))$.
 This would imply that, for $\mu$-almost all $x$, $\pi(x)=\pi(T^ix)$, hence $\pi$ would be constant as $T^i$ is ergodic.
 This is impossible because $\left(Z,\mathcal{Z},\rho,R\right)$ cannot be reduced to a single point system (since $\rho$ is $\sigma$-finite).

 We conclude that the conditional measure $\mu_z$ is $\rho$-almost everywhere the Dirac mass at $\varphi(z)$.
 Therefore, $\pi$ is inversible, and its inverse is $\varphi$. \end{proof}

-\begin{remark} It is easily seen that all the results proved in Section~\ref{sec:consequences} are valid for any dynamical system $\left(X,\A,\mu,T\right)$ for which the conclusion of Theorem~\ref{thm:product_of_graphs} holds.
-Concerning Corollary~\ref{cor:law_of_large_numbers}, it is known in fact that Chacon infinite transformation admits a \emph{measurable} law of large numbers: this is a consequence of Theorem~3.3.1 in~\cite{Aaronson}, and the fact that Chacon infinite transformation is rationally ergodic~\cite{Silva_et_al2015}.
-We do not know whether the conclusion of Theorem~\ref{thm:product_of_graphs} alone implies the existence of a measurable law of large numbers. \end{remark}
+\begin{remark} It is easily seen that all the results proved in Section~\ref{sec:joinings} are valid for any dynamical system $\left(X,\A,\mu,T\right)$ for which the conclusion of Proposition~\ref{prop:alphamu} holds.
+Concerning Corollary~\ref{cor:law_of_large_numbers}, it is known in fact that Chacon infinite transformation admits a \emph{measurable} law of large numbers: this is a consequence of Theorem~3.3.1 in~\cite{Aaronson}, and the fact that Chacon infinite transformation is rationally ergodic~\cite{Silva_et_al2015}. \end{remark}

 \begin{appendix}